 This Broil King ‘Keg’ is built for tailgating, with an attachment to hook it up to your truck’s hitch.
-It is a charcoal-fuelled keg-shaped grill that has 480 square inches of cooking space.
+It is a charcoal-fueled keg-shaped grill that measures 41 inches by 27.5 inches by 47 inches, and has 480 square inches of cooking area.

 If your tailgate sessions tend to be lengthy and large, this product is up to the job.

 One of the major benefits of the Broil King is low charcoal consumption.
 Due to it’s incredible insulative properties, it needs much less charcoal than you think, even if you’re grilling for hours.